 Gall Fly Produces Goldenrod Galls

-Gall Fly produces goldenrod galls which are the large bulbs you see on stalks in the autumn and winter months on a variety of goldenrod plants.
-Did you know that a fly produces those swollen bulb looking formations?
+Gall Fly produces goldenrod galls which are the large bulbs you see on goldenrod plant stalks in the autumn and winter months.

 Those Large Plants on Goldenrod Stalks Are Insect Homes

 Gall Fly also is known as the goldenrod ball gall maker, is a species of fly native to North America.